 Before leaving, look up everything you can.
-For example, it’s important to know the dates of the major holidays in Madrid in 2019 and check to see if any are during your trip.
+For example, it’s important to know the dates of the major holidays in Madrid in 2020 and check to see if any are during your trip to Madrid.
 This could mean two things: on the one hand, somewhere you may want to go may be closed on that day, and on the other hand, maybe there is a special event in the city that you can participate in that you didn’t even know about.
 (And some of them are free!)

 5) Try to Live like a Spaniard!

-Since you’re going to be in Madrid, make sure you know and try to mimic Madrid’s customs such as greeting people with two kisses, traveling by metro, having midday vermouth with a tapa, or going on a Sunday walk to El Rastro or El Retiro Park.
+Since you’re going to be in Madrid, make sure you know and try to mimic Madrid’s customs such as greeting people with two kisses, traveling by metro, having midday vermouth with a tapa, or going on a Sunday walk tour to El Rastro, Plaza Mayor or El Retiro Park.

 One of the customs that you’ll want to adapt to quickly is to practice ‘terraceo’ (the art of drinking beers on a terrace) and, of course, to buy churros with chocolate.
 We in Madrid (or Spaniards in general) like to have a siesta, something completely normal if you consider another very Madrilenian custom: partying till late!
 So, remember to nap about 30 minutes to recharge your batteries.
 It’s true that the party here lasts longer than the average European one!

 Something very Spanish is spending time outside.
 The weather is perfect for it all year round!
 The people of Madrid love a street party.
 When May arrives, and with it San Isidro festivities, everyone gathers in Las Vistillas or La Pradera.
-And when summer comes, it’s festivals time.
+And when summer months comes, it’s festivals time.
 In autumn, the weather is still very pleasant so there are a lot of things to do in October.
-In winter, the street activities include buying chestnuts, visiting markets, and of course eating the grapes of luck in Puerta del Sol.
+In winter, the street activities include buying chestnuts, visiting Madrid markets like Mercado de San Miguel, and of course eating the grapes of luck in Puerta del Sol.
 So you know now that wherever you go, you should do as the Madrileños do!

 6) Be Smart!
 Don’t be a naive tourist